UoW-CPC/rabbda-earthquakes-application/README.md

 To more detail, static data for cities and seismograph stations are being associated with earthquakes data acquired from the Rest API.
 The result of this process produces information such as earthquakes closest cities and seismographic stations, and links to seismographs.

- __Keywords:__ Big Data, Hadoop, HDFS, Hive, Spark, Rest API, Tableau, Python, Shell.
+ __Keywords:__ Big Data, Hadoop, HDFS, Hive, Rest API, Python, Jupyter Notebooks.

  ## Getting started